xamarin/xamarin-macios/docs/website/mmp-errors.md

 <a name="MM0071"></a>

 #### MM0071: Unknown platform: *.
-This usually indicates a bug in Xamarin.Mac; please file a bug report at https://github.com/xamarin/xamarin-macios/issues/new with a test case.
+This usually indicates a bug in Xamarin.Mac; please [file a bug report](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.

-This usually indicates a bug in Xamarin.Mac; please file a [bug report](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.
+This usually indicates a bug in Xamarin.Mac; please [file a bug report](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.

 <a name="MM0073"></a>